FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale200k-rnd
 2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale200k-rnd
 4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale200k-rnd
-##### ethip4-ip4scale2m
-1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale2m
-2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale2m
-4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale2m
-##### ethip4-ip4scale2m-rnd
-1c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale2m-rnd
-2c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale2m-rnd
-4c AND 64b AND ndrpdr AND xxv710 AND drv_af_xdp AND ethip4-ip4scale2m-rnd
 #### avf
 ##### ethip4-ip4base
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base